alexa/alexa-auto-sdk/docs/explore/features/index.md

 ## Extension modules

-Auto SDK provides the following modules in private extensions on the Alexa developer console.
+Auto SDK provides the following modules in [Alexa Auto SDK Extensions](https://developer.amazon.com/alexa/console/avs/preview/resources/details/be4e8f9f-dd5b-4288-96bc-036b4e03d5c3) at Alexa Developer Portal.
 Contact your Amazon Solutions Architect (SA) or Partner Manager for access.

 ### Alexa Communication module

 The `Alexa Communication` (or `Alexa Comms`) module enables users to place two-way Alexa-to-Alexa calls to a remote Alexa device, drop in on a remote Alexa device, or send an announcement to a remote Alexa device.

-> The `Alexa Communication` module is part of the [`Alexa Communication` Auto SDK extension](https://developer.amazon.com/alexa/console/avs/preview/resources/details/Auto%20SDK%20Alexa%20Comms%20Extension).

 ### Alexa Custom Assistant module

 The `Alexa Custom Assistant` module enables you to develop in-vehicle infotainment (IVI) software in which the user can easily interact with both Alexa and your own branded voice assistant.

-> The `Alexa Custom Assistant` module is part of the [`Alexa Custom Assistant` Auto SDK extension](https://developer.amazon.com/alexa/console/avs/preview/resources/details/Auto%20SDK%20Custom%20Assistant%20Extension). `Alexa Custom Assistant` requires the `Local Voice Control` extension.

 ### Amazonlite module

 The `Amazonlite` module enables hands-free voice-initiated interactions with Alexa powered by the Amazonlite wake word detection engine.

-> The `Amazonlite` module is part of the [`Amazonlite` Auto SDK extension](https://developer.amazon.com/alexa/console/avs/preview/resources/details/Auto%20SDK%20Amazonlite%20Extension).

 ### Device Client Metrics (DCM) module

 The `DCM` module enables the Engine to upload Auto SDK performance metrics, such as user-perceived latency, to the Amazon cloud.

-> The `DCM` module is part of the [`Device Client Metrics` Auto SDK extension](https://developer.amazon.com/alexa/console/avs/preview/resources/details/Auto%20SDK%20Metric%20Upload%20Service%20Extension).

 ### Geolocation module

 The `Geolocation` module adds location consent features to Auto SDK.
 Without the `Geolocation` module, the user consents to share location with Alexa while registering the head unit to their Amazon account (i.e., during the sign in flow).
 With `Geolocation`, the user can provide or revoke consent directly from your application.

-> The `Geolocation` module is part of the [`Geolocation` Auto SDK extension](https://developer.amazon.com/alexa/console/avs/preview/resources/details/df3a5c0f-8a81-486e-803b-f4e168afb24e).

 ### Local Voice Control (LVC) extension

-The [`Local Voice Control` (`LVC`) extension](https://developer.amazon.com/alexa/console/avs/preview/resources/details/Auto%20SDK%20Local%20Voice%20Control%20Extension) provides several modules that work together to enable features—car control, calling, navigation, local search, entertainment, and more—without an internet connection.
+The `Local Voice Control` (`LVC`) extension provides several modules that work together to enable features—car control, calling, navigation, local search, entertainment, and more—without an internet connection.
 In addition to Auto SDK modules, the LVC extension provides separate components that run a local Alexa endpoint inside the vehicle head unit.

 #### Local Voice Control module
 The` Local Voice Control` module adds core functionality to Auto SDK to enable offline features.
 The module infrastructure bridges the Auto SDK Engine to the offline Alexa endpoint running in the head unit and is necessary for all other modules in the LVC extension.